sparkflows/sparkflows-docs/docs/aws/s3-integration-standalone.rst

 S3 Integration
 ==========

 Fire Insights allows you to access your files on S3.
-This page describes S3 integration when Fire Insights is running in standalone mode.
+This page describes S3 integration of Fire.

 We recommend controlling access to S3 using IAM Roles.

+- Run Fire Insights on an EC2 machine with the appropriate S3 IAM Role.
-Run the EMR cluster with the appropriate S3 IAM Role.
+- Run the EMR cluster with the appropriate S3 IAM Role.

 If you are running Fire Insights on a independent machine, you can also use ``aws configure`` to set the AWS Access Key and Secret Access Key on the machine.